Jonathan Lines

-Jonathan Lines is an American businessman and former chairman of the Arizona Republican Party.
+Jonathan Wilton Lines (born May 1970) is an American businessman and former chairman of the Arizona Republican Party.
 Lines is the general manager of Lines & Lundgreen Roofing and Insulation Inc.

 Personal life

 Lines has 11 children.
 He is a member of the Church of Jesus Christ of Latter-day Saints.

 Arizona Republican Party

 Lines took over the party after 2016, a difficult presidential election year.
-While Trump won the Arizona presidential primary-preference election, the state elected almost all Cruz supporting delegates to the convention.
+While Donald Trump won the Arizona presidential primary-preference election, the state elected almost all Ted Cruz-supporting delegates to the convention.
 Chairman Lines was then faced with the challenge of uniting the party before the mid-term elections.

 In 2019, Lines lost re-election to former state Senator Kelli Ward.